AndreasMuehlmann/MetaBallers/README.md

 [Metaballs Skizze](https://github.com/AndreasMuehlmann/MetaBallers/files/8873628/Metaballs.Draw.1.pdf)

-A Project in with we make a meta ball simulation.
+A Project in wich we make a meta ball simulation.

 # Run

+Required is g++, make and SDL2.

 Clone the repo and run the "make" command.

-Required is g++ and (of course) make.
-Tested (for now) only on Windows.
+This branch is only tested on GNU/Linux.